 How often should the behavioral spec be reviewed?

-Review before every major deployment — that is the minimum gate.
+Review before every major deployment — that's the minimum gate.
 Beyond that, schedule a weekly behavioral drift check for active production agents: compare current escalation rate, resolution rate, and eval pass rate against the baselines defined in the spec.
 When any metric drifts materially from target, investigate before the next deployment, not after the next incident.

 The spec changes the conversation between product and engineering in ways that matter beyond safety.
-Success criteria force product to define working in terms that engineering can test.
+Success criteria force product to define working in terms engineering can test.
 Invariants force engineering to tell product which actions are off-limits and why.
 Failure modes force both teams to agree on what the agent does when neither of them is watching.
 None of that negotiation happens automatically.
 The spec makes it happen before production, not during an incident.